-Mr. Baker is a recognized leader in the IP community, currently serving on the Board of Directors of the American Intellectual Property Law Association (AIPLA).
+Mr. Baker is a recognized leader in the IP community, having recently served on the Board of Directors of the American Intellectual Property Law Association (AIPLA).
 Indeed, he was selected as one of the top attorneys in the country for adversarial post-grant proceedings:

 “Patent interference chair W. Todd Baker is extolled.
 “He develops an intimate understanding of an appreciation for the client’s business position,” enabling him to provide commercially driven advice.”